CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/user-guide/data-sharing.md

 ## Steps to (un)share data with a group:

-!!!
-Info "3TR specific"
-    Here is the link to the page showing all accessible datasets:
+???
+Info "3TR specific: Link to the datasets overview page"
     [3tr.gpap.cnag.eu/portal/#/datasets](https://3tr.gpap.cnag.eu/portal/#/datasets)

 1. Navigate to the datasets overview page by clicking on "DATA MANAGEMENT" in the navigation bar on the left